Cogmob/serialfs_es6/README.md

 ### should_print_debug

-Will send extra information to standard out, to help understand what's happening
+will send extra information to standard out, to help understand what's happening